MegaBedder/my-awesome-lua/README.md

 - [Microlight](https://github.com/stevedonovan/microlight) - A little library of useful Lua functions, intended as the 'light' version of Penlight
 - [Carbon](https://github.com/lua-carbon/carbon) - a full suite intended to make Lua more semantic, expressive, and powerful.
 It aims to provide a set of functionality comparable to .NET, and runs on Lua 5.1 and LuaJIT on any platform.
 - [lua-ext](https://github.com/andrew-d/lua-ext) - Standard library / extensions for Lua. math, operator functions, execution platform, Set implementation for Lua, I/O on strings; instead of files.
 - [lua-apr](https://github.com/xolox/lua-apr) - Apache Portable Runtime binding for Lua.
-APR powers software  and makes the APR operating system interfaces available to Lua, serving as an extended standard library.
+APR powers software  and makes the APR operating system interfaces available to Lua, serving as an extended standard library, focus in Threads, Processes, Directories.
 - [lua-glib](https://bitbucket.org/darktjm/lua-glib/src/?at=master) [[Doc]](http://htmlpreview.github.io/?https://bitbucket.org/darktjm/lua-glib/raw/b8e99210f24587b25602009e575d70221552436e/lua-glib.html) - Yet another Lua-to-glib binding.
 This package wraps the GLib library fairly thinly.
 It is meant to be a portability and utility library.

 ### Network